feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 author: Josh Tynjala

 ---
-# How to use the Feathers TextInput component
+# How to use the Feathers `TextInput` component

 The `TextInput` class supports the editing of text.
 It displays a background skin and uses a [text editor](text-editors.html) to allow the user to modify the text.

 ## The Basics

-Let's start by creating a text input and giving it some default text:
+First, let's create a `TextInput` control, give it some text to display, and add it to the display list:

 ``` code
 var input:TextInput = new TextInput();